 GeneCards Summary for CYB5R2 Gene

 CYB5R2 (Cytochrome B5 Reductase 2) is a Protein Coding gene.
-Diseases associated with CYB5R2 include methemoglobinemia.
-Among its related pathways are PAK Pathway and Amino sugar and nucleotide sugar metabolism.
-GO annotations related to this gene include cytochrome-b5 reductase activity, acting on NAD(P)H. An important paralog of this gene is CYB5R1.
+Diseases associated with CYB5R2 include Hemoglobinopathy.
+Among its related pathways are Metabolism and PAK Pathway.
+Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and cytochrome-b5 reductase activity, acting on NAD(P)H. An important paralog of this gene is CYB5R3.

 NADH-cytochrome b5 reductases are involved in desaturation and elongation of fatty acids, cholesterol biosynthesis, drug metabolism, and, in erythrocyte, methemoglobin reduction (By similarity).
 Responsible for NADH-dependent lucigenin chemiluminescence in spermatozoa by reducing both lucigenin and 2-[4-iodophenyl]-3-[4-nitrophenyl]-5-[2,4-disulfophenyl]-2H tetrazolium monosodium salt (WST-1).